mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

 </li>
 <li>
 Social Media – Twitter:
 <p style="margin-top: 0.5rem;">I created 3 Twitter API accounts with Sandbox Subscription to pull 500 tweets per day, three days before the release (which was counted as the “before” group) and the release date plus two days after each release (which counted as the “after” group), for a total of 6 days’ worth of Twitter data for each iPhone release.
-That’s 500 * 6 * 3 = 9000 tweets in total.</p>
+500 * 6 * 3 = 9000 tweets in total.</p>

 {% highlight py %}